 - Homelessness is a dangerous health condition.

 - The pilot has shown high mortality rates.
-Four of the 27 expired during the first year of the program and another is in hospice.
-The homeless in America have life expectancies that are 25 years less than the average American.
+Four of the 27 expired during the program’s first year and another is in hospice.
+The homeless in America have life expectancies of 25 years less than the average American.